Veterans Services About FAQ Impact License News Check Your Eligibility

 Are you ready?

-Applications open July 2026.
-Green Dot Advisors helps veterans, impact licensees, and operators navigate the process — from qualification to opening day.
+The bill has passed.
+Applications open September 1, 2026.
+Green Dot Advisors helps veterans, impact licensees, and operators navigate the process — from qualification to retail launch on January 1, 2027.

 350